 It’s where James Bond beat Goldfinger in possibly the most famous golf match in cinema history, where Bridget Jones ditched singleton life for a weekend away with boss Daniel Cleaver and where Teri Hatcher and Pierce Brosnan (as another Bond) danced the night away in Tomorrow Never Dies, so a stay at Stoke Park luxury hotel and country club certainly comes with high expectations.

-This exquisite Jacobean mansion was once the refuge of the exiled Louis XVIII and his court.
+This exquisite Jacobean mansion and luxury hotel was once the refuge of the exiled Louis XVIII and his court.
 Today it continues to be fit for royalty and that includes the leisure facilities.
 The spa includes a pool that’s in a space fit to be a ballroom.
 Complete with Neo classical statues in a building within the grounds of the hotel, it’s a little haven of pampering complete with a spa bath, steam room, saunas and treatment rooms where therapists use Aromatherapy Associates products.

-A red brick National Trust mansion, Middlethorpe Hall and Spa is a pretty, elegant and uplifting 17th century pile that offers the best of old world elegance as well as contemporary hospitality.
+A red brick National Trust mansion, Middlethorpe Hall and Spa in York is a pretty, elegant and uplifting 17th century pile that offers the best of old world elegance as well as contemporary hospitality.
 Very much somewhere you can imagine the landed gentry coming for their country retreats, it includes a spa set in its own private garden opposite the hotel, and made up of two Edwardian cottages.
 It includes a gym, a large indoor swimming pool with views onto the enclosed garden, a spa bath, steam room and sauna as well as offering treatments and personal training for total relaxation.

-A welcoming Welsh retreat on Cardigan Bay, this family friendly hotel is a homely space brimming with fresh flowers, log fires, cosy nooks, and lots of books and trinkets.
+A welcoming retreat on Cardigan Bay, this Welsh family-friendly hotel is a homely space brimming with fresh flowers, log fires, cosy nooks, and lots of books and trinkets.
 There’s a joyful eccentricity about it that children in particular love, and for those not quite prepared to brave the sea for a swim, there’s a heated outdoor pool and superb afternoon teas to tuck into after that dip.

 On the Roseland Peninsular in Cornwall, The Nare is an old fashioned hotel in all the best ways.
 With impeccable views of Gerrans Bay, carefully tended gardens, and filled with fresh flowers, it is simultaneously stylish, comfortable and welcoming.
 Crucially, you will never be short on things to do.
 Aside from being a stone’s throw from the beach, the hotel’s yacht and elegant motor launch is available for use or skippered charter, and their classic Morgan sports car, which you can take out for a jaunt.
 There’s also a spa, a heated outdoor pool that’s open seasonally, an indoor pool with its own jet stream, a hydrotherapy pool, and an outdoor hot tub.
 Pass the Champagne, you’re in for a treat.